 Fireworks are usually the first thing most people think of when it comes to the Fourth of July, but there are other aspects to the holiday that merit precautions.
 Most summer season safety measures are worth bearing in mind on Independence Day.
 Depending on which specific activities comprise your festivities, the following are possible concerns.

 - During daylight hours, you'll want to protect yourself from excess exposure to the sun.
 Wear sunscreen and a hat.

 - Heatstroke and dehydration are other daylight concerns to keep in mind.
 Be sure to drink plenty of water and seek out shady areas if you feel overheated.

 - If you host or attend a barbecue, beware of possible fire hazards and outdoor food spoilage.

 - Depending on your location, you may need to wear insect repellent and be alert for bees or wasps.

 - Use good judgment when going swimming or boating.
 Be alert to water conditions, such as water depth and ocean currents.
 Make sure novice swimmers use flotation devices and children have chaperones.

 - Wear protective gear for bicycling and other sports.

 Have a Blast

 A single article about Fourth of July holiday safety tips can only scratch the surface.
-To learn more, visit the National Council on Firework Safety, the federal government's online guide to Independence Day, and the resources published by the American Society for the Prevention of Cruelty to Animals.
+To learn more, visit the Consumer Products Safety Commission and the resources published by the American Society for the Prevention of Cruelty to Animals.
 Becoming knowledgeable about safety measures will help make the holiday more fun for everyone involved.